 On June 1, 2018, Samsonite CEO Ramesh Tainwala resigned after allegations that he padded his resume by falsifying his academic credentials.

 On January 27, 2018, Steve Wynn, CEO of Wynn Resorts Ltd. and Finance Chair of the Republican National Committee resigned after dozens of accusations of rape and sexual harassment.

 In 2016, Toshifumi Suzuki, the 83-year-old Japanese businessman whose Seven & I Holdings is the parent company of the 7-Eleven chain, announced he was resigning as CEO at a press conference by stating “It is my lack of virtue and I am unbearably ashamed.”

 Optimal Thinking CEO’s know that their main job in this life is to be their best self.
-They are true to themselves and others.
+They are true to themselves, others and their company.
 They see implementation of the corporate vision as an opportunity to make the most of their own talents, abilities, and best efforts.
 These leaders place their best self in charge of obstacles and roadblocks while they point the best way forward.
 They lead by example and bring out the best from their people.